StefanoRatto/ratste/README.md

 General purpose cross platform Remote Access Tool written in Python3.

-## System Requirements
+## Requirements

-Both client and server components require Python 3, Standard Library only.
+Both client and server components require Python 3 and only the Python Standard Library.

 ## Installation